The Québec Triennial 2011

 Triennial Friday Nocturnes*

 For fall 2011, the Friday Nocturnes are in tune with the spirit of the Triennial and showcase artists and musicians whose practices encompass two scenes: the visual arts and music.
+The Nocturnes are unique Montréal happenings that turn up the ambience and feature live musical performances, bar service and entry to all the exhibition galleries.
+They offer a different way to visit the Musée and connect with today’s art.

 - October 7 – AIDS Wolf